AbhinavMir/OpenStreetMap-in-CPP/README.md

 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
   * This library must be built in a place where CMake `find_package` will be able to find it
+  * You can clone and install this _anywhere_ as long as you install it (last step from instruction) (At least with Ubuntu)

 ## Compiling and Running